 God knows.
 As best as we can discern, here is where we believe He’s leading us as a ministry in the short-term future:

 In 2016, with the partnership of U.S. non-profit, Fire Over Africa, ESDA began the implementation of a school feeding project in areas impacted by drought.
-With the help of God, more than 8,000 children on a daily basis.
-With the drought still impacting communities we hope that number to double in 2017.
+With the help of God, more than 30,000 children on a daily basis.

 Land + Building Project